TISUnion/PrimeBackup/docs/quick_start.md

         - [`"xxh128"`](https://github.com/Cyan4973/xxHash): A extremely fast, high-quality non-cryptographic hash algorithm.
           Recommend to use, unless you want theoretic extreme safety on hackers
         - [`"sha256"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and widely used hash algorithm
         - [`"blake3"`](https://en.wikipedia.org/wiki/SHA-2): A cryptographically secure and speedy hash algorithm.
-Faster than sha256, but still slower than xxh128
+Much faster than sha256, but still slower than xxh128
+          Recommend to use, don't forget to install the `blake3` Python requirement

     - [`compress_method`](config.md#compress_method): The way the backups get compressed.
 Common suggestions: